tangrams/tangram-docs/pages/draw.md

 ## style parameters

 ####`style`
 Optional _string_, naming a style defined in the [`styles`](styles.md) block.
 Any style named here will be applied after the other parameters defined in the `draw` block, using them for inputs.
-For instance, if a `color` is set in the `draw` block and a `style` is also named, that color will be available to any `shader` defined in the `style`.
+For instance, if a `color` is set in the `draw` block and a `style` is also named, that alpha will be available to any `shader` defined in the `style`.
 For more on this interaction, see [Materials Overview](Materials-Overview.md) and [Shaders Overview](Shaders-Overview.md).
 ```yaml
 draw:
     style: normalripples